dotnet-script/dotnet-script/README.md

 ### Remote Scripts

-Scripts don't actually have to exists locally on the machine.
+Scripts don't actually have to exist locally on the machine.
 We can also execute scripts that are made available on an `http(s)` endpoint.

 This means that we can create a Gist on Github and execute it just by providing the URL to the Gist.